LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

 ### Section 2.6: Visualize differences in nucleosome organization
 In this section, users can visualize differences in nucleosome organization around TF in cancer and healthy samples using feature NP in the directory `output_directory/Features/NP_site_list/`.
 (Take file `output_directory/Features/NP_site_list/site_list1.txt` as an exmaple)

+Files in the directory `output_directory/Features/NP_site_list/` consist of rows representing different samples.
+The `sample` column holds the sample's file name, followed by a `label` column that indicates the sample's classification.
+For example, label "1" represents the cancer samples, while label "0" represents the healthy samples.

 First, load data from output directory.
 ```R